DarLynnNovak/MyCMEFormDLLs/README.md

 ACSCMEEventSetDeliveryMethod: (Sets the delivery method for the event to coincide with the delivery methods provided by the CE Broker, this is done on the save of the event record)

-ACSCMECEPersonBuildXML: (Builds the XML for submitting person cme to CE broker based on dates choosen from the web page:)
+ACSCMECEPersonBuildXML: (Via process flow, builds the XML for submitting person cme to CE broker based on dates choosen from the web page.
+These process flows can be run inside of Aptify and independently from the web)

+Development Web Site
 http://dev.facs.org/cme
+Process Flow ID:  566

 http://qa.facs.org/cme
+Process Flow ID:  559

 ACSCMECEPersonSubmitXML:  (Submits XML to CE Broker from above steps)